History of the Los Angeles Dodgers: Divorce, scandal, bankruptcy and the end of the McCourt era

 On March 27, 2012, it was announced that an agreement had been reached on the sale of the Dodgers between Frank McCourt and Guggenheim Baseball Management LLC, a group of investors fronted by Guggenheim CEO Mark Walter and including former Los Angeles Lakers player Magic Johnson, baseball executive Stan Kasten and film mogul Peter Guber.
-The total sale price for the Dodgers (which includes Dodger Stadium) exceeded $2 billion, making the sale the largest for a professional sports team in history, exceeding the approximately $1.5 billion purchase of Manchester United F.C. by Malcolm Glazer in 2005, On the same day, it was also announced that the members of the group will partner McCourt in purchasing the property surrounding the stadium.
+The total sale price for the Dodgers (which includes Dodger Stadium) exceeded $2 billion, making the sale the largest for a professional sports team in history, exceeding the approximately $1.5 billion purchase of Manchester United by Malcolm Glazer in 2005.
+On the same day, it was also announced that the members of the group will partner McCourt in purchasing the property surrounding the stadium.
 The sale price of the Dodgers was considered to be far higher than what the team was actually worth at the time of sale.
 Estimates made by Forbes placed the value of the Dodgers at approximately $1.4 billion, and the winning bid was more than 30% higher than the next highest bid.
 On April 13, the sale was approved by the bankruptcy court and it officially closed on May 1, 2012.

 On the field, the Dodgers would have a fall off from their 2008 and 2009 form and not make the playoffs in 2010 and 2011.
 However, the 2011 season featured two breakout performances; Matt Kemp hit .324, the highest batting average for a Dodger since Mike Piazza in 1997, to go along with 39 home runs, 40 stolen bases, and 126 runs batted in.
 For his effort, he finished 2nd in MVP voting, behind Ryan Braun.
 On the pitching side, Clayton Kershaw would also win his first of three Cy Young awards.